Rotator Cuff Injury Experts in Sarasota, FL

 A Sarasota, FL rotator cuff injury involves damage to the group of muscles and tendons that protect and stabilize the shoulder joint, known as the rotator cuff.
 The rotator cuff wraps around the humerus bone, connecting it to the scapula or shoulder blade, allowing the arm to lift and rotate.

-A rotator cuff tear can significantly weaken the shoulder’s stability, leading to a Sarasota, FL rotator cuff injury—a common condition that sends nearly 2 million people in the U.S. to their doctor each year.
+A rotator cuff tear can significantly weaken the shoulder’s stability, leading to a Sarasota, FL rotator cuff injury—a common condition that sends nearly two million people in the U.S. to their doctor each year.
 These injuries are often caused by overuse, trauma, age-related degeneration, or shoulder impingement from other shoulder conditions.

 With rotator cuff tears, one or more of the tendons may be injured.
 It’s typical that these injuries begin as fraying and eventually turn into a partial or complete tear (full thickness).
 If you think of the hairs on the violin’s bow that start to fray and then eventually break and tear, that’s similar to what’s happening in the rotator cuff tendons.